AriFordsham/GHCWiki/arm-linux-ghc.md

 ## First Unregisterised Hack Notes

+### Why it doesn't work

+On discussion with Igloo (Ian Lynagh) on \#haskell, it turns out that hc-file bootstrapping has been broken in 6.8 since the beginning, meaning that only platforms with a working GHC prior to 6.8 can build a 6.8 or later.
+This undercuts the porting effort until [\#1346](https://gitlab.haskell.org//ghc/ghc/issues/1346) is fixed.
+I may try the "quick hack" diff attached to see if it works out.
+The comment from the user who posted it seems to imply that it's incomplete, though.

+### The original attempt

 This documents shepheb's first attempt at a crude, unregisterised build for the Nokia N810 using Maemo 4 Diablo and the Maemo SDK (scratchbox-based)